miguel-oltra/taller-master-ugr/README.md

 - Creating and switching branches
 - Basic remote operations (push, pull)

-**Start here if**: You're new to Git or need a refresher on the basics.
+**You MUST start here**: We consider you new to Git or need a refresher on the basics.

 ```bash
 git checkout newbie